 - get driving directions to the trail with your phone’s default navigation app

 - export the track to GPX or other files compatible with different computer programs

-I’ve minimized it in these screenshots because it shows my current location (eek!), but there’s a few buttons at the bottom of the map screen.
-A Record button will initiate recording of a track and a Camera button will access your camera to take a geotagged photo.
+I’ve minimized it in these screenshots because it shows my current location (eek!), but there are a few buttons at the bottom of the map screen.
+A Record button will initiate recording of a track, and a Camera button will access your camera to take a geotagged photo.